Everybody Wants Some

 The Universal Appeal of the Surf Hotel

 Among sports, surfing is unique.
 Relatively few people partake, but nearly everyone is attracted to the lifestyle.
-In the popular imagination, that probably looks something like paradise.
+In the popular imagination, that lifestyle probably looks something like paradise.
 Beaches, bonfires, beers.
 Best friends and even better adventures.
 Long days, longer summers.
-It’s a pretty tough image to beat (though après-ski gives a noble effort), and it’s practically synonymous with how an awful lot of travelers envision their ideal getaways.
+It’s a pretty tough image to beat, and it’s practically synonymous with how an awful lot of travelers envision their ideal getaways.

 When it comes to identifying “surf hotels” we could go in a lot of directions.
 We’re not just going to reel off a list of famous breaks and point you toward the nearest lodging.
 Nor will we go out of our way to spoil those under-the-radar spots where anonymity is key to authenticity.
 Instead, we’ll go somewhere in between.

 Here’s a collection of hotels that capture surfing’s desirable vibe in a grounded, respectful manner.
 These places are intimate and unpretentious and laid-back in all the right ways — the ways that don’t sacrifice quality of service.
-They don’t fetishize the sport (the coffee table in your room won’t be made from an old shortboard), and they are, of course, located near some noteworthy waves, with many of the hotels willing to help you get out in the surf yourself via board rentals and even lessons.
-They cover a range of price points — with some aspiring to a surf-shack aesthetic, and others reaching for a higher level of luxury — but one thing they all have in common is an easygoing oceanside atmosphere that any guest can appreciate.
+They don’t fetishize the sport (the coffee table in your room won’t be made from an old shortboard), and they are, of course, located near some noteworthy waves, with many of the hotels willing to help you get out in the surf yourself via board rentals and lessons.
+They cover a range of price points — some aspire to a surf-shack aesthetic and others reach for a higher level of luxury — but one thing they have in common is an easygoing oceanside atmosphere that any guest can appreciate.

 99 Surf Lodge